-This isn’t a mask but a bonus scrub if you’re wanting some exfoliation to slough of rough skin and reveal a fresh smooth surface.
+This isn’t a mask but a bonus coconut oil face scrub if you’re wanting some exfoliation to slough of rough skin and reveal a fresh smooth surface.
 Mix coconut oil with brown sugar and a few drops of tea tree oil.
 Gently massage this into your skin for 5 minutes before rinsing.
 Be sure to cleanse using my method below then use a moisturizer after an exfoliating session.

 How to Follow Up a Coconut Oil Face Mask to Prevent Breakout

 As I said, coconut oil makes me break out.
 It may not make you break out, everyone’s skin is different.
 However, you can follow up with my steam method below after any one of these coconut oil beauty recipes to get even more benefits and refresh your skin after a mask treatment.

 Have a clean white washcloth handy when you’re preparing your mask.
 Soak it in the hottest water you can manage then place the rag directly on your face.
 This will help to open your pores and steam out everything that may have been left behind.
 Allow the washcloth to sit on your face till it’s cooled down.
 Then, use the washcloth to wipe off any excess oil and ingredients that may be left behind.

 The hot water may tend to dry out your face however it shouldn’t since you just used an oil mask and some remnants will penetrate your skin and be left behind.
 If not, you can use a healthier oil to moisturise like jojoba or argan oil.
 These are my favourite oils to use as a face moisturiser since jojoba oil is as close to our face’s own sebum that it produces.
 Good quality argan oil is high in Vitamin E and fatty acids which are excellent for hydrating your skin and boosting collagen production.

 One spray is all you need to massage into your face and neck for lasting hydration.